jtydhr88/sd-canvas-editor/README.md

 # Stable Diffusion WebUI Canvas Editor
-A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that integrated a full capability canvas editor which you can use layer, text, image, elements and so on, then send to ControlNet, basing on [Polotno](https://polotno.com/).
+A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that integrated a full capability canvas editor which you can use layer, text, image, elements and so on, then send image to or receive image from img2img/inpaint or send image to ContronNet, basing on [Polotno](https://polotno.com/).
 ![1.png](doc/images/overall.png)
 ![controlnet.png](doc/images/controlnet.png)